Polly Morgan’s Endless Plains at All Visual Arts

 There is a constant tension between movement and stillness throughout the show that is once again revisited in the drawings.
 Here Morgan takes the ashes of cremated birds to render their own nests; savage strokes forming fragile shapes.
 I’m not sure if the birds slumped over the tops of the frames are strictly necessary but do provide an extra flourish of detail.

-This is a show that will definitely work best in quiet surrounds, as opposed to the hustle and bustle of a packed private view.
+This is a show that will definitely work best in quiet surroundings, as opposed to the hustle and bustle of a packed private view.
 I hope that the minor issues I have with it will be lessened if not removed altogether by a repeat visit during quieter, more contemplative times.

 Endless Plains runs until 31st July , Tuesday to Saturday 10pm-6pm at All Visual Arts, 2 Omega Place, London N1 9DR.